pkiraly/qa-catalogue/README.md

     * `comma-separated` or `csv`
 * `-w`, `--emptyLargeCollectors`: the output files are created during the process and not only at the end of it.
-It helps in memory  management if the input is large and it has lots of errors, on the other hand the output file will be segmented, which should be handled after the process.
+It helps in memory  management if the input is large, and it has lots of errors, on the other hand the output file will be segmented, which should be handled after the process.
 * `-t`, `--collectAllErrors`: collect all errors (useful only for validating small number of records).
 Default is turned off.